pifroggi/vs_tiletools/README.md

   Temporal window length.

   __*`overlap`*__
   Overlap from one window to the next.
-When overlap is increased the temporal window length is not altered, so the total amount of windows per clip increases.
+When overlap is increased, the temporal window length is not altered, so the total amount of windows per clip increases.

   __*`padding`*__
   How to handle windows that are smaller than length.
-These can be padded with modes `mirror`, `repeat`, `black`, a custom color in 8 bit scale `[128, 128, 128]`, discarded with `discard`, or left as is with `None`.
+These can be padded with modes `mirror`, `repeat`, `black`, a custom color in 8-bit scale `[128, 128, 128]`, discarded with `discard`, or left as is with `None`.

 <br />

 * ### Unwindow
-  Automatically removes the overlap from a windowed clip and optionally uses it to crossfade between windows.
+  Automatically removes the overlap from a clip from window() and optionally uses it to crossfade between windows.
   ```python
   import vs_tiletools
   clip = vs_tiletools.unwindow(clip, fade=False) # automatic